icdut24/GDS3D_skuep/README.txt

 4.2.1 Legend

 The program contains a legend, which can be toggled with the L key, from where the visibility of each layer can be toggled.
 Another way to show or hide layers is by pressing the control key and scrolling the mouse wheel.
-Scrolling up will hide the last visible layer (basically stripping away layers from the top with each �click�) and scrolling down will un-hide the last hidden layer.
+Scrolling up will hide the last visible layer (basically stripping away layers from the top with each  click ) and scrolling down will un-hide the last hidden layer.
 By using the alt instead of the control key, the same procedure can be used, except it will start from the bottom up.
 The third and final way in which the user can toggle layer visibility if by using shortkeys defined in the process definition file.

 4.2.2 Rulers